The Creepiest Town in America: Danvers, MA

 As isolated as these Puritan communities were, clinging to the edge of a strange continent, surrounded by potentially hostile natives and thousands of miles from home, there was no room for gibbering lunatics.
-But apparently enough of them existed that a policy developed that said, If a sane person wants to buy the services of one of these people, they can be purchased from the community at large and become the property of the purchaser to do with as they wish (presumably to work), but if they are not purchased, they fall back on the community, which usually resulted in them being driven out to face the elements and die.
+But apparently enough of them existed that a policy had to be developed, a policy that said if a sane person wanted to buy the services of a mad person, they could be purchased from the community and become the property of the purchaser to do with as he wished (presumably to work), but if they were not purchased, they would fall back on the community, which invariably led to them being driven out to face the elements and die.

 Dix advocated for a more humane system in which state governments would play a direct role in providing homes for the insane.
 The fruit of her labor in Massachusetts was the eye-popping Danvers State Mental Hospital, a sprawling Victorian era complex consisting of 17 buildings, constructed between 1874 and 1878.
 In the beginning it was a model of compassionate care and treatment.
 And then things started to go wrong.

 In 1939 a Portugese psychosurgeon by the name of António Egas Moniz was shot by one of his patients.
 He spent the rest of his life in a wheelchair.
 The new procedure he had been developing was the kind of thing that might’ve been expected to provoke violence in a patient.
 It involved drilling a hole into the skull of the person, and then injecting alcohol to destroy the tissue of the frontal lobe.

 The frontal lobe, it was theorized, was the location of aberrant pathological brain circuits.
 In an effort to cure psychosis, Moniz sought to attack it where it lived.
 His efforts had mixed results.